Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/overview-of-nodes.md

 You can add the following nodes to an Agent flow, based on your requirements:

-* **Gen AI node**: It contains the desired AI model, which will serve as your agent's core intelligence.
+* **Gen AI Node**: It contains the desired AI model, which will serve as your agent's core intelligence.
 [Learn more](../types-of-nodes/gen-ai-node.md).
-* **API node**: It allows you to make requests to external systems using SOAP or REST API calls, query information, and manipulate data to meet your requirements.
+* **API Node**: It allows you to make requests to external systems using SOAP or REST API calls, query information, and manipulate data to meet your requirements.
 Learn more.
 [Learn more](../types-of-nodes/api-node.md).
-* **Function node**: It lets you define a script using JavaScript or Python to process context variables or other variables used in the flow.
+* **Function Node**: It lets you define a script using JavaScript or Python to process context variables or other variables used in the flow.
 [Learn more](../types-of-nodes/function-node.md).
-* **Condition node**: It helps create branches in the workflow based on specific conditions, controlling the execution flow.
+* **Condition Node**: It helps create branches in the workflow based on specific conditions, controlling the execution flow.
 [Learn more](../types-of-nodes/condition-node.md).
-* **End node**: It helps define the message displayed when the flow ends and maps the outputs sent out of the flow or agent.
+* **End Node**: It helps define the message displayed when the flow ends and maps the outputs sent out of the flow or agent.
 [Learn more](../types-of-nodes/end-node.md).